siddardhak/PreventureDeveloperTest/README.md

 Database Commands are found on DatabaseCommands.txt
 ```
 ```
-Change the mysql environment varibale in index.js file
+Change the mysql environment varibales in index.js file
 ```

 ## Running project